"

 Human Trafficking by Imagens Evangélicas, 2012, CC BY 2.0

-It needs everyone’s effort to put this horrendous crime to end and in this lesson, we will discuss one way we can help victims of human trafficking.
+Everyone’s effort is needed to put this horrendous crime to end, and in this lesson we will discuss one way individuals can help victims of human trafficking.

-By the end of this lesson, the students are able to:
+At the end of this lesson, students are able to:

-• analyze the causes of human trafficking and recognize the victims of human trafficking from the reading passages and videos,
+• analyze the causes of human trafficking and recognize victims of human trafficking, based on texts and videos.

 • use the circumfix pe(N)-an, per-an, and ke-an to form nouns and use them correctly in sentences.